gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ### Defining the _Installation_ resource

-An _Installation_ is an instance of a Blueprint, i.e. it is the runtime representation of one specific Blueprint installation.
+An _Installation_ is an instance of a Blueprint, i.e. it is the runtime representation of one specific Blueprint.

-An installation consists of a Blueprint, Imports and Exports.
+An installation resource needs to provide references to a Component Descriptor and a Blueprint, and concretely specify import and export data.

 __Component Descriptor__: Remember that a Blueprint is just another resource of a software component and thus is referenced by the Component Descriptor.
-We need to spcify the Component Descriptor through its repository context, the component name and its version.
+In the `installation.yaml`, we need to specify the Component Descriptor through its repository context, the component name and its version.

 ```yaml
 componentDescriptor: